-Biodiversity informatics is a rapidly growing field in which digital data are increasingly available.
+Biodiversity informatics is a rapidly growing field in which digital data is increasingly available.
 Taxonomic data, species occurrence records, ecological data, and environmental data are all available online through various services provided by scientists worldwide.
-These data are published in a variety of different formats and protocols, which can make them difficult to combine in a manner sufficiently suitable and efficient for practical application and research.
+This data is published in different formats and protocols, which make them difficult to be used as a single service to complete a real work.